kolkhis/prolug-coursework/unit1_worksheet.md

 ### Reflection Questions
 1. What questions do you still have about this week?

-    * All block devices are not necessarily disks, but are all disks block devices?
+All block devices are not necessarily disks, but are all disks block devices?

 2. How are you going to use what you’ve learned in your current role?

-    * I'm not in a role, but I will try to close the gap between where I am and where I want to be as a sysadmin.
+I'm not in a role, but I will try to close the gap between where I am and where I want to be as a systems administrator.